rkotze/rkotze.github.io/_drafts/2020-01-06-vscode-unit-tests.md

 // ...
 ```

-As you can see it is the standard Jest mock API meaning you are not limited in any with the **manual mock** approach, so for example you can also modify the implementation using `mockImplementation`.
+As you can see it is the standard Jest mock API meaning you are not limited in any way with the **manual mock** approach, for example, you can also modify the implementation using `mockImplementation`.

 See the full source file here for further examples:

 - [reload-on-save.spec.js](https://github.com/rkotze/git-mob-vs-code/blob/baf86ae15bf359bf409a6a3bdc7ac74850640433/src/reload-on-save.spec.js){:target="\_blank" rel="noopener"}

-One of the key benefits of writing **unit tests** is the quick feedback and if you like following a <abbr title="Test-driven development">TDD</abbr> approach this will be helpful for you to build your extension confidently.
+One of the key benefits of writing **unit tests** is the quick feedback and if you like following the <abbr title="Test-driven development">TDD</abbr> approach this will be helpful for you to build your extension confidently.

 If you have any feedback please write in the comments below or [tweet me](https://twitter.com/share?text=Unit test & mock your VS Code extension with Jest @richardkotze &url=https://www.richardkotze.com/coding/unit-test-mock-vs-code-extension-jest&hashtags=javascript,vscode,testing,tdd,agile){:target="\_blank" rel="noopener"}.